scott-w/backbone.marionette/docs/tutorial/servers.md

 module.exports = PersonView;
 ```

-Our code is more-or-less identical.
+Update is more-or-less identical.
 However, since we don't need to add/remove
 items from a collection, it's even simpler than before.
-Backbone even knows
-when we want to update as opposed to create!
+Since the data contains
+an `id` field from the server, Backbone knows to update the model instead of
+creating a new one!

+To make our application more powerful, we could render the edit forms in a
+sidebar and any updates on the form models would be reflected back in the
+visible list.

+## What next?

+You now have all the basic building blocks you need to construct applications
+using Marionette.
+The next steps are to start building your own apps and extend
+your existing web applications to be more interactive.